To schedule a 30 minute Google meet appointment with Student Disability Services,

 If you have further questions, please call us at 906-487–3558.

 We offer many accommodations for students who provide supporting documentation of a disability.
 These range from accommodations in the classroom to special software on all computers in the library.
 Review a list of these accommodations.
-To find out how to set up your accommodations, click here.
+Read our Guide to Setting Up Your Accommodations.

 Faculty who are looking for detailed descriptions of classroom accommodations can find them separately through our online definitions.

 ExSEL Plus is designed to provide an option for students who are seeking a more structured transition to life and academics at Michigan Tech.
 Designed for students who self-identify as:

 - living with higher levels of anxiety and possibly depression